MasekelaLerato/BOOK-APP/README.md

 ##Link to my presentation
 [figma](https://www.figma.com/file/sjyC3hRMs3kr76fy4ZdFlm/Untitled?type=design&node-id=0%3A1&mode=design&t=T5v9zz7ZNEq3FjCF-1)

+For this project I use CSS,JavaScript and HTML

 This is my final capstone project.
 It is a web book app that should be able to do the following:

 -As a user, I want to view a list of book previews, by title and author, so that I can discover new books to read.